-The 50-year old concept of an evolutionarily stable strategy provided a key toolfor theorists to model ultimate drivers of behaviour in social interactions.
-Fordecades, economists ignored ultimate drivers and used models in which individ-uals choose strategies based on their preferences—a proximate mechanism forbehaviour—and the distribution of preferences in the population was taken tobe fixed and given.
-This article summarizes some key findings in the literatureon evolutionarily stable preferences, which in the past three decades has pro-posed models that combine the two approaches: individuals inherit theirpreferences, the preferences determine their strategy choices, which in turn deter-mine evolutionary success.
-One objectiveis to highlight complementarities andpotential avenues for future collaboration between biologists and economists.
+The 50-year old definition of an evolutionarily stable strategy provided a key tool for theorists to model ultimate drivers of behavior in social interactions.
+For decades economists ignored ultimate drivers and used models in which individuals choose strate-gies based on their preferences.
+This article summarizes some key findings in the literature on evolutionarily stable preferences, which in the past three decades has proposed models that combine the two approaches: Nature equips individuals with preferences, which deter-mine their strategy choices, which in turn determines evolutionary success.
+The objective is to highlight complementarities and potential avenues for future collaboration between biologists and economists.

 Ingela Alger, « Evolutionarily stable preferences », Philosophical Transactions of the Royal Society B: Biological Sciences, vol. 378, n° 1876, mai 2023.

 IAST Working Paper, n° 22-144, août 2022, révision décembre 2022